MarioMingarro/ClimaRep/README.md

 library(terra)
 library(sf)
 ```
-Next, prepare your essential input data.
-You will need:
+Next, prepare the essential input data:

 1. **Climatic variables** as an `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).

 2. **Polygons** as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).

-3. **Study area** as a single `sf` object, representing the overall geographic region for analysis.
+3. **Study area** as a single `sf` object, representing the overall geographical region for analysis and thus the **climate space** being worked on.

 Here is a practical example using simulated data to represent these inputs.

-This simulates a pair of defined input areas (represented by two simple polygons) and assesses their climate representativeness within a defined study area in a simulated climate space.
+The example simulates a pair of defined input areas (represented by two simple hexagonal polygons) and assesses their climate representativeness within a defined study area or climate space.
-Create a climate space (`SpatRaster`).
+This involves creating a simulated climate space (represented as a `study_area`) within which the analysis is performed.
+This practical example demonstrates the proposed procedure.
+It begins by generating simulated raster layers to represent climate variables and then applies the functions from this package.

 ```{r}
 set.seed(2458)
 n_cells <- 100 * 100